finos/legend-engine/docs/store/extensions/ServiceStore/README.md

 Service store should be used when users want to transform or model data consumed via REST APIs.
 Service store allows users to:

 - Fetch data from REST APIs and perform transformations on top of it.
-- Enrich data from REST APIs by merging it with data fetched from another API/store (e.g. enriching with relational database data) using cross-store/union.
+- Enrich data from REST APIs by merging it with data fetched from another API/store (e.g. enriching with relational databaseType data) using cross-store/union.

 ## Restrictions